GuidoTapia/unsplash-react-app/README.md

 - `lint:all`: Run eslint over all the files to get warnings and errors
 - `format:check`: Run prettier over all the files to get warnings and errors
 - `format:write`: Run prettier over all the files to overwrite failing files if posible

+## About of Proposed changes
+They were made to improve app ui and show domain over styling and components libraries commonly used to reduce development time, They were kept on a different branch as an alternative, because of the understanding of how important is to follow as well as possible the requirements and how a better ui was not a must do, but could be a good to have